smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 {% endhighlight %}

-Note that 8 bytes are allocated in the stack as we need to store the window pointer (returned by the create function).
+Note 📝 that 8 bytes are allocated in the stack 🥞 as we need to store 🗄️ the window pointer (returned by the "create" function).
 We then start completing by defining the constants : the video mode, the window title and the style :

 {% highlight nasm linenos %}